emacsmirror/puppet-ts-mode/README.md

 The keybindings <kbd>C-M-a</kbd> and <kbd>C-M-e</kbd> jump to preceding or following resource declaration respectively.
 This seems to be more useful than jumping to the beginning or end of a definition since a Puppet manifest normally only has a single definition.

+### Imenu

+Navigation to the resource types used in a manifest is implemented using Imenu.

 ### Cross-reference navigation

 Navigation from a referenced class, defined type, data type or function to the file where this corresponding type is defined (aka `xref`) is fully implemented.